-Arguably one of the most popular betting types, Acca’s are glorious for smaller stakes with huge returns.
+Arguably one of the most popular betting types, Acca’s is glorious for smaller stakes with huge returns.
 They are also the simplest multiple bets.
 You can pick from two to 20 different selections and of course, need them all to win to return any money.
 You can choose from many different markets and add the selections all to one big bet.

 We recommend sticking to Acca’s with six or fewer selections, mostly because many bookies offer a refund policy if your acca of six or more loses by one selection.
-We also feel that anything over six is very hard to land even if your pick strong favourites.
+We also feel that anything over six is very hard to land even if you pick strong favourites.

-An Asian handicap is a form of betting on football which teams are handicapped according to their form.
+An Asian handicap is a form of betting on football in which teams are handicapped according to their form.
 It first originated in Indonesia and has grown into one of the most popular betting markets.
 Check out our full Asian Handicap guide.

-Handicaps can seem very complex but are actually very simple.
+Handicaps can seem very complex but are very simple.
 It is a way of levelling the playing field while creating better odds.
 You can bet on a favourite (negative) to overcome a handicap or bet on an underdog (positive) to have an advantage before the game.

 In tennis, you can bet on a set or game handicap.
 Essentially you must look at the number of sets or games won and apply the handicap you have chosen at the end of the game.